emissary-ingress/emissary/reference/filter-reference.md

   - host: "glob-string"
     path: "glob-string"
     filters:                    # optional; omit or set to `null` to apply no filters to this request
     - name: "string"              # required
       namespace: "string"         # optional; default is the same namespace as the FilterPolicy
+      ifRequestHeader:            # optional; default to apply this filter to all requests matching the host & path
+        name: "string"              # required
+        value: "string"             # optional; default is any non-empty string
       onDeny: "enum-string"       # optional; default is "break"
       onAllow: "enum-string"      # optional; default is "continue"
       arguments: DEPENDS          # optional
 ```

 The type of the `arguments` property is dependent on the which Filter